jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 Here is an intermediate redesign moving toward the GoF’s Builder; however, this would not be my final design if this were more than an example.
 I must make some _accommodations_ in this design that I don’t particularly like, such as declaring `Pizza` constructor as __package-protected__, but these accommodations will make it easier to transition to the full GoF Builder design.
 I am mostly including this design as a transient transitional phase in moving toward the final design.

 Here is the updated UML diagram with separate `PizzaBuilder` and `Pizza` class definitions. `Pizza` no longer has knowledge of nor depends upon `PizzaBuilder`.
 I also added a `Client` class to show how it uses `PizzaBuilder` to build a `Pizza` instance.
-The `Client` is the [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) in this design, and it will be the Configure throughout these design phases.
+The `Client` is the [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) in this design, and it will be the Configurer throughout these design phases.

 <img src="/assets/Builder-3-1.png" alt="Pizza/PizzaBuilder decoupling" width = "90%" align="center" style="padding: 35px;">